saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

  ☐ It specifies that the Generative AI model should serve requests only on demand, rather than continuously.

- ☐ It configures the model to use batch processing for requests.
+ ☐ It configures the model to use batch processing for requests.<br><br>

 **31\.
 A machine learning engineer is exploring T\-Few fine\-tuning to efficiently adapt a Large Language Model (LLM) for a specialized NLP task.
 They want to understand how T\-Few fine\-tuning modifies the model compared to standard fine\-tuning techniques.
 Which of these best describes the characteristic of T\-Few fine\-tuning for LLMs?**